-- Apply moisturizing creams/aloe vera gel on the blisters to make them less uncomfortable.
+- Apply moisturising creams/aloe vera gel on the blisters to make them less uncomfortable.

-- Bath with lukewarm water-soaked with neem leaves.
+- Have a bath with lukewarm water-soaked with neem leaves.

-- Consult your doctor and get the right treatment.
+- Consult your doctor and get the proper treatment.

-It doesn’t hurt to put these efforts, your precious skin will pay off.
-In the case of major scars, talk to a dermatologist for professional treatment.
-Take care of your skin; it’s what represents you!
+It doesn’t hurt to put some effort into keeping your skin healthy, and your precious skin will reward you.
+In the case of significant scars, talk to a dermatologist for professional treatment.
+Take care of your skin because you are worth it!